-Existing transit stops are located within 1.9 km from the center of the subject site along Fernbank Road.
-Future transit stops are also proposed within the subdivision as further detailed in the TIA provided under a separate cover.
-The TIA has assumed that the subject site relies predominantly on auto travel, followed by transit, walking and cycling.
+Existing transit stops are located within 1.9 km from the centroid of the subject site along Fernbank Road.
+Future transit stops are also proposed within the subdivision as further detailed in the Transportation Report provided under a separate cover.
+The owner will continue to work closely with City staff on establishing a MOU for transit provisions as the application progresses where necessary.
+The report has assumed that the subject site relies predominantly on auto travel, followed by transit, walking and cycling.
 With respect to capacity, Fernbank Road will be at capacity during the PM peak and Shea Road will be nearing capacity during AM peak.
-To achieve the forecasted mode shares and allow an increase in sustainable travel within Ottawa, the TIA recommends supporting TDM measures.
-Furthermore, the TIA includes an

-Implementation Strategy that includes the network improvements within a specified timeframe, improvements to active mode links, as needed, as well as identify connectivity to transit as a priority.
+To achieve the forecasted mode shares and allow an increase in sustainable travel within Ottawa, the Transportation Report recommends supporting TDM measures.
+Furthermore, the report includes an Implementation Strategy that includes network improvements within a specified timeframe, improvements to active mode links, as needed, as well as identify connectivity to transit as a priority.
 As such, policies 3. b) and c) have been addressed.